 We encourage, celebrate, and applaud the submission of tips and projects.
 We have a somewhat odd, non-traditional set of criteria for what kind of projects we end up publishing, so reading the info below is helpful.

+Whether you are submitting a tip or a project of your own, we are most likely NOT going to answer your email.
 We are not being jerks.
-We simply have found it impossible to reply to the 15 or 20 daily e-mails we receive with tips.
-Which is undeniably great, because those e-mails become the main source of our content.
+We simply have found it impossible to reply to the 15 or 20 daily emails we receive with tips and project submissions.
+Which is undeniably great because those emails become the main source of our content.
 But let’s all agree that unless you are asking a specific question or have some concerns or feedback we will not reply.
-Consider this paragraph our eternal reply button extending our gratitude.
+Consider this paragraph our eternal reply button extending our gratitude!

-See criteria below for the kind of work we post.
-If you feel your project applies send us an e-mail with 1 or 2 small preview images, a one- or two-sentence description, and (if available) a link to see the full case study.
+This area is more fraught with hurt feelings and a sense that we are snobs.
+To a degree, yes, we can be snobs, but mostly it’s based on ten years of seeing what kind of projects have the widest range of interest for a blog that attracts a large, global audience.
+See the criteria below for the kind of work we post.
+If you feel your project applies email us with one or two preview images, a one- or two-sentence description, and (if available) a link to see the full case study or a link to download the full set of images.
 If we think it’s a good fit for the blog we’ll contact you for more information/images if they are not available already on your site.

 One of the first things we try to look at is if the product, service or corporation is relevant to a large number of people.
 Is it well known?
 Does it have history?
 Why should we care?
 If it’s a well known brand, chances are we will put it up.
 Regardless of whether it’s good or bad.

 For every major brand, there are a handful of lesser known clients that we have posted.
 Whether they are corporations that we may have never heard of but that have 10,000 employees worldwide or whether it’s a product only sold regionally, we will review it if it’s an interesting story and there is something to learn from it.